awsdocs/amazon-chime-sdk-developer-guide/doc_source/mtgs-sdk-mtgs.md

       1. To leave the meeting, stop the audiovisual session\.

-   1. \(Optional\) Share the screen and view the screen share from other clients using `ScreenShareFacade` and `ScreenShareViewingFacade`\.
+   1. \(Optional\) Use the `AudioVideoFacade` from the `MeetingSession` to share media content, such as screen captures, with other clients\.

       1. Start the screen share session\.

-      1. Start the screen share viewing session\.

-      1. When a client wants to share a screen, start the screen share\.

-      1. When a client wants to view the screen share, start the screen share viewer using an applicable render surface\.
+The content joins the meeting as an additional attendee\.

+      1. To view the shared content, manage video tile events and bind the tiles to surfaces in the client application\.

+      1. Manage other interactions, such as pausing, restarting, or stopping the content share\.

 The meetings end when you run the [DeleteMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteMeeting.html) API action\.
 A meeting automatically ends after a period of inactivity, such as the following:
 + No audio connections are present in the meeting for more than five minutes\.